buzzm/postgresbson/README.md

 The postgres array type does not help here because postgres requires a homogenous type and BSON allows for heterogenous types.

-There are two ways to deal with this:
+There are three ways to deal with this:

-  1. Access items using strings; note the double arrow!
+  1. If you don't need the whole array, access individual items using strings; note the double arrow and the quotes around '0':
       ```
       select bson_column->'d'->'payload'->'vector'->>'0' from ...
       ```